sagarvrma/LLM-Project/README.md

 ### Note
 - Adjust the training arguments in `train_llm_mini.py` according to your computing resources and training requirements.
 - The generated text in `minitester.py` may vary based on the prompt and the training data used.

+### Video Proof:
+I've attached an MP4 file of the prompt taking an input and completing the sentence.